Monday, December 5, 2011

 The third reason is that one person's top-down might be another's bottom-up, and vice versa, so it's easy for one to be given the other's credit or blame.
 For example, which one aptly describes the major labels?
 If I understand today's indie rock scene correctly, the accepted narrative is that the corporate bigwigs shoving their generic music down our throats represent the top-down model, while those bands working hard to win over one new fan at a time represent the bottom-up.
 But for me as a college student in the 90s, it was the opposite: the music of the masses was what you heard on the radio.
 Meanwhile, I wanted to be like the snooty record store clerks who told me I had to check out Tortoise and Mogwai, just because.
 Good music wasn't determined by vote back then; it was decreed by a mysterious league of enlightened insiders.
 And I wasn't alone in feeling this awe.

 The more I think about it, though, the more I realise that neither of these viewpoints captures the bigger picture, which is that both major labels and indie labels began as top-down systems, and both eventually subsided into bottom-up ones, just like Kickstarter.
-And there is no parity between top-down and bottom-up: the former turns into the latter, and never the other way around.
-So regardless of which approach anyone favours, I think one point is indisputable: top-down systems are much more rare, and may even be extinguished long before new ones arrive to take up their mantle.
+And there's no parity between top-down and bottom-up: The former turns into the latter, and never the other way around.
+So regardless of which approach anyone favours, I think one point is indisputable: Top-down systems are much more rare, and may even be extinguished long before new ones arrive to take up their mantle.
 This is worth pondering because each privileges a slightly different subset of the creative population.
 I mentioned earlier that certain projects hold a natural advantage in the real world.
 Technological invention makes our lives easier, for example, and we all crave artistic beauty, so we're inclined to reward creative pursuits in either of these directions.
 This is where top-down and bottom-up thinkers are in complete agreement.

 Artistic invention, however, doesn't solve any problems; on the contrary, it makes things more complicated.
 And rather than work with familiar notions of beauty, it strives to create exotic and alien ones.
 So no one needs it, and understandably, most don't want it.
 History does reserve a high seat on its totem pole for artistic inventors, though, and top-down thinkers are more likely to consider the bigger picture of how the present fits into history.
 So they'll readily champion the tendency towards artistic invention, even if, like everyone else, they're not always enthusiastic about the results.
 This is the one issue, and perhaps the only issue, on which top-down and bottom-up thinkers disagree.
-But it's big enough to give us the fourth reason for why top-down models are so difficult to sustain: top-down thinking will always reserve the right to give the world what it neither needs nor wants.
+But it's big enough to give us the fourth reason why top-down models are so difficult to sustain: Top-down thinking will always reserve the right to give the world what it neither needs nor wants.
 And that, to nearly everyone's sensibilities, is just plain crazy.

 So what is there for artistic inventors to do?
 I don't know, but as we walk the earth in search of unspoiled top-down pastures, I think it's important to remember that we did sign up for this.
 Even if we never did read the fine print, this was always part of the agreement.
 Beyond that, I'm afraid there's probably not much else to do but sit back, keep trying out our half-baked ideas, write some long blog posts, and wait for history to give us our big break.

 Update, August 10, 2011: The Kickstarter campaign failed.
 Again, I want to make it clear that I didn't write this post in bitterness or frustration.
 I just care deeply about the future of music, so I'm always contemplating how this business model or that social ideal will shape its progress.
 Up until now, I've been treating this blog as more of a repository for talking points.
-It's not that I've intentionally kept mum about it; rather, I've just been lackadaisical about making it public, the same attitude I harbour towards anything not directly related to creating music.
+It's not that I've intentionally kept mum about it; rather, I've just been lackadaisical about making it public— the same attitude I harbour towards anything not directly related to creating music.
 However, this carries the disadvantage and danger of keeping my thoughts locked inside an echo chamber.
 So, in the next few days I'm going to be more proactive about promoting this blog.
 Feel free to leave comments, especially if you think any of my ideas might warrant a rebuttal.

 Monday, August 1, 2011